awsdocs/amazon-connect-admin-guide/doc_source/agent-user-guide.md

 With the agent application you can access all Amazon Connect features in a single application\.
 You can:
 + Use the Contact Control Panel \(CCP\) to interact with customer contacts\.
-+ Use Customer Profiles to view customer information\.
++ [Use Customer Profiles](use-customer-profiles.md) to view customer information\.
++ [Use Cases](use-cases.md) to create, edit, and resolve customer cases\.
-+ Use Amazon Connect Wisdom to obtain the information you need from your company knowledge base\.
++ [Use Amazon Connect Wisdom](use-wisdom.md) to obtain the information you need from your company knowledge base\.

 To access the agent application use the following URL:
 + https://*instance name*\.my\.connect\.aws/agent\-app\-v2/

 Where *instance name* is provided by your IT department or the individuals that set up Amazon Connect for your business\.

-The following image shows the agent application with the CCP, Customer Profiles, and Wisdom\.
+The following image shows the agent application with the CCP, Customer Profiles, Cases, and Wisdom\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/ccp-intro-agent-app.png)